 Lets pull up a chair.

-You don’t have to figure it out.
+You don't need to have it figured out.

 What I Offer